scrusi/enum_type_gettext/README.md

 Generates Enumerated type modules that can be used as values and matched in code.
 Creates proper types so Dialyzer will be able to check bad calls.

+## Fork
+This is an experimental fork.
+Please refer to the original repository unless you are specifically interested in my experiments with Gettext.

 ## Why?

 Something we have often wanted in Elixir was an enumerated type.
 The benefits we wanted are: